Students pursuing the traditional MBA degree must meet the following requirements:

 Electives (6 credit hours).

 The traditional MBA degree requires six credit hours of College of Business electives.
-Courses outside the COB can be used to meet the elective requirements with approval of the MBA Director.
+Courses outside the COB can be used to meet the elective requirements with approval of the Director of Graduate Studies.

 - FIN 5578 - Investments